fred-framework/dart/tools/Tcl/README.txt

                                  (TopDown).
 Various implementation attibutes (listed below) can be defined or obtained using set_attribute or get_attribute, respectively.

-    - add_configuration       -> Used to define a Partial Reconfiguation implementation.
-Various configuration attibutes (listed below) can be defined or obtained using set_attribute or get_attribute, respectively.

 + Valid Module Attributes
     - "moduleName"          -> Defines the actual module name.
 Default is value specified for add_module.
     - "top_level"           -> Specify if the module is the top-level of the design